Northern Mariana Islands: Administrative divisions

 The islands total 179.01 sqmi.
 The table gives an overview, with the individual islands listed from north to south:

 Administratively, the CNMI is divided into four municipalities:

 The Northern Islands (north of Saipan) form the Northern Islands Municipality.
 The three main islands of the Southern Islands form the municipalities of Saipan, Tinian, and Rota, with uninhabited Aguijan forming part of Tinian municipality.

-Because of volcanic threat, the northern islands have been evacuated.
-Human habitation was limited to Agrihan, Pagan, and Alamagan, but population varied due to various economic factors, including children's education.
-The 2020 census showed only seven residents in the Northern Islands Municipality, and the Northern Islands' mayor office is located in "exile" on Saipan.
+The northern islands have been evacuated because of a volcanic threat.
+Human habitation was limited to Agrihan, Pagan, and Alamagan, but the population varied due to various economic factors, including children's education.
+The 2020 census showed only seven residents in the Northern Islands Municipality, and the Northern Islands' mayor's office is located in "exile" on Saipan.

 Saipan, Tinian, and Rota have the only ports and harbors and are the only permanently populated islands.

 For statistical purposes, the United States Census Bureau counts the four municipalities of the Northern Mariana Islands as county equivalents.